knotical/knotical/README.md

 ### Running a single example

-- For instance, the following command line runs the tool Knotical over the motivating example (`bench/01sendrecv.c`) to find trace refinement relations under which the first method `C2` *refines* the second method `C1`, given that the methods `send`, `recv`, and `constructReply` aren't removed
+- For instance, the following command line runs the tool Knotical on the motivating example (`bench/01sendrecv.c`) to find trace refinement relations under which the first method `C2` *refines* the second method `C1`, given that the methods `send`, `recv`, and `constructReply` aren't removed

     ```
     ./knotical.native -cmpLt C2 C1 -no-rem send,recv,constructReply bench/01sendrecv.c